 We require all staff and volunteers working with students to have a Criminal Record Check clearance letter on file with us prior to the event.
 This sometimes takes a bit of time after you contact us to proceed with the CRC.
 You can contact us at any time to get this on file.
 Please download and fill in the HCOS CRC Application form and send in as per the instructions.

 - Learning Camps are single day or short term activities such as a field trip or workshop.

 - Co-ops are multi-term events where parent participation is expected to facilitate the weekly classes.

 - Community Connections are weekly half or full day opportunities throughout the school year.
 These multi-term classes offer a campus style environment while maintaining a home education flavour.

 Heritage subsidizes their students through fee reductions and with the staff required to oversee and administer Learning Groups.
 General Community students are not subsidized by Heritage and therefore their cost for an event is higher to reflect the actual cost of an event.

-It is our desire to get it as close to what we have traditionally offered as possible, and we are willing to be creative, flexible and innovative in making that happen.
+It is our desire to get as close to what we have traditionally offered as possible and we are willing to be creative, flexible and innovative in making that happen.
 Learning Groups come in a variety of shapes and sizes and we will work together with venues, facilities and coordinators to help ensure health and safety measures are met as needed.
 Our goal is to make any precautionary measures as routine and natural as possible.

 Please send any questions and concerns regarding a Learning Group activity to email@example.com and also @ firstname.lastname@example.org and one of our team members will be happy to assist you (please note which LG opportunity you are inquiring about).